Face and neck development of the human embryo: Development of the tongue

 In the fourth week of the pregnancy the structures that develop the tongue appear.
 These structures develop from the first pharyngeal arch are two lingual lateral prominences and one in the middle that does not develop and disappears.
 A second prominence, the hypobranchial eminence, comes from the second, third and fourth pharyngeal arches.
 A third prominence that comes from the fourth arch develops the epiglottis.
 The laryngeal orifice is behind the third prominence, which is surrounded by the arytenoid prominences.
 Later, the lateral and middle prominences join forming the first of the three parts of the tongue.
 The terminal sulcus is a V-shaped line that separates the body of the tongue from the posterior part.
 The corresponding nerve for the three prominences of the anterior tongue is the trigeminal nerve.
 The posterior tongue is innervated by the glossopharyngeal nerve.
 The muscles of the tongue are innervated by the hypoglossal nerve.

 Development of the thyroid

 The thyroid appears as an epithelial proliferation in the pharynx floor between the copula linguae and the tuberculum impar.
 This point later will be the foramen cecum.
-Later, the thyroid descends in front of the pharyngeal gut when it already has a belobed diverticulum shape.
+Later, the thyroid descends in front of the pharyngeal gut when it already has a bilobed diverticulum shape.
 The thyroglossal duct keeps the thyroid joined to the tongue until it disappears.
 The thyroid keeps descending in front of the hyoid bone until finally it affixes to the front of the trachea in the seventh week.
 The thyroid starts working in the third month when the first follicles are visible and start producing colloid.
 The parafollicular cells come from the ultimobranchial body and produce calcitonin.